- Kids Dental Health Month – February

 - Ready-made strip crowns can be placed for badly broken down front teeth

 - Pulp therapy with stainless steel caps are done for badly decayed back teeth

-How can I get dental treatment done if my child is not co-operative?
+How can I get the dental treatment done if my child is not co-operative?

-If your child requires multiple dental treatment and is too young to co-operate, all the required procedures can be completed in a single visit under General Anesthesia.
+If your child requires multiple dental treatments and is too young to co-operate, all the required procedures can be completed in a single visit under General Anesthesia.